MateuszOtmianowski/PythonNotes/Notes.md

 - File objects have a read() method that returns a string representation of the text in a file, it is method so it is used as file.read();
 - split() method turns a string into a list of strings, the method takes a string input corresponding to the delimiter, or separator.
 This delimiter determines how the string is split into elements in a list;
 - csv modul is useful for import csv files, use then data=list(csv.reader(open('file_name.csv')))
+- list comprehension: apple_prices_doubled=[2*apple_price for apple_price in apple_prices] <- it doubles every apple price in the apple_prices list and creates the list out of it;
+- to find the biggest value in a list it is safer to assign value None to the comparison variable as in following example: max_value = None for i in values: if max_value is None or i > max_value: max_value = i
+- Comparing a value to None will usually cause an error.
+When the Python interpreter evaluates a Boolean statement that contains or, like max_value is None or i > max_value, it will evaluate the statements in order.
+If the first statement is True, it won't evaluate the second statement.
+This is to save time, since if one statement is True, the whole or conditional is True.
+-

 Visualisation:
 - pyplot is used for data visualisation, it is a part of matplotlib package;